DontTalkJustTravel

 Why cultural mistakes happen

-Most tourist mistakes aren’t rude on purpose — they come from:
+Most tourist mistakes aren’t rude on purpose.
+They usually come from:

 • Different social norms